 What is an affidavit of survivorship?

-Why is an affidavit of survivorship important?
+Why is an affidavit of survivorship necessary?

 What documents are needed to file an affidavit of survivorship?